yao-laboratory/metaIMP/README.md

 5) Path to metaIMP directoryEnvironment variable calling

 Users must run install.sh to create an environment for metaIMP.
 Next, users can either use the stand-alone version or the OSG version from the examples folder to complete their analysis.
+'Example' folder has sample jobs for user reference.

 ```
 1) read1 = Forward paired-end file (FASTQ)